scubajeff/lespas/README.md

 - Organized photos and videos in albums
 - Manage your phone's camera roll and auto backup to server
 - Synchronization works with Nextcloud server and among multiple devices, edit albums on Nextcloud server and on all your mobile devices simultaneously
-- Share albums with other Nextcloud users
+- Share albums and album slideshow with other Nextcloud users
-- Joint album which you and other Nextcloud users can edit together
+- Joint album, which you and other Nextcloud users can edit together
 - Search for photos by objects with AI
-- Search photos by location, show album in map (map data provided by <a href=https://www.openstreetmap.org>OpenStreetMap</a>)
+- Search photos by location, support album slideshow in map (map data provided by <a href=https://www.openstreetmap.org>OpenStreetMap</a>)
 - Integrate with Snapseed for photo editing on mobile devices
 - Integrate with <a href=https://github.com/muzei/muzei>Muzei Live Wallpaper</a> app, act as a source of Today in History
 - Share to social networks，option provided to strip photo's EXIF before sharing
 - Theme design inspired by Wes Anderson's works
+- Manage Remote Album, which have all it's photo's image file stored in Nextcloud server only, free up Phone's storage
-- All files saved in App's private storage, stop being scanned by malicious apps
+- Manage Local Album, with all files saved in App's private storage, stop being scanned by malicious apps
 - Open-source

 <p float="left">